christophergandrud/cv/cv_web/Gandrud_cv_web.md

 > Papers can be found at: <http://christophergandrud.blogspot.com/p/research.html>

-- Letting German Banks Fail: Federalism and the decision to close troubled banks.
+- Letting German Banks Fail: Federalism and decisions to save troubled banks.
 With Sahil Deo, Christian Franz, and Mark Hallerberg.
+Revise and resubmit to *Politische Vierteljahresschrift* (PVS).

 - Bad Banks as a Response to Crises: When Do Governments Use Them, and Why Does Their Governance Differ?
 With Mark Hallerberg.